 Claiming The Mile

 When analysing the records of previous winners there is one glaring piece of information that cannot be overlooked.
-Twelve out of the 11 races up to 2019 were won by horses in the top three of the betting.
+Twelve out of the last fourteen races up to 2021 were won by horses in the top three of the betting.
 As you can see from the chart below, ten out of those fourteen were either the favourite or second favourite.
-Only the 2012 winner Premio Loco and 2021 winner Lavender’s Blue bucked that trend when winning off a 20/1 starting price.
+Only the 2012 winner Premio Loco and 2021 winner Lavender’s Blue bucked that trend when both winning off a 20/1 starting price.
 This is data which is hard to ignore so be sure to scrutinise any possible selections outside of this criteria as the market appears to know better in this particular race.